 - Also, the DH Bootcamp and Digital Humanities categories on this blog

-How much math is there in a DH degree?
+How much math/CS is there in a DH degree?

 Short answer: No math.
 Professors interested in defending DH also as a theoretical science will probably dislike me saying this and, of course, some understanding of math can never hurt.
 Just like I think everybody should absolutely be made to learn Latin to a high degree because I’m a Latin teacher and I love Latin.
 But do people survive out there in the wild without knowing Latin?
 To my great astonishment, I hear that some do, in fact! 😉